Scientists Create DNA-Based Exploit of a Computer System

 Buffer overflow (Score:1)

+Those are called mutations; even god (lower case 'g'..) is guilty of sloppy practices -- using eval.

-At the interrogation room (Score:1)
+At the interrogation room (Score:2)

 Police: "So, why did you hack the computer?"